jwbrassell/a/app/plugins/projects/README.md

 # Projects Plugin

-A comprehensive Flask plugin for managing projects, tasks, and team collaboration with full tracking and notification capabilities.
+A comprehensive Flask plugin for managing projects, tasks, and collaboration with full tracking and notification capabilities.

 ## Implementation Status